-Within the boundary of Bhavnagar city lies Victoria Park, a forest conserved by the Indian Government.
-Covering around 500 acres, it’s a nature lover’s delight with a variety of flora and fauna including Indian birds like raptors, waders and perching birds for you to spot.
+Within the boundary of Bhavnagar city lies Victoria Park, a man-made forest conserved by the Indian Government.
+Covering around 500 acres, it’s a nature lover’s delight with a variety of flora and fauna including Indian birds like raptors, waders, perching birds and magnificent peacocks for you to spot.

 Cast your gaze over the city and out to the Gulf of Cambay from Takhteshwar Temple, perched on top of a small hillock.
 This white marble Hindu temple was built in 1893, and its high spire (‘shikhara’) rising above the rectangular mandapa (pillared hall) can be seen for miles around.